 Then click on Organic search > Competing domains to view sites ranking for the same keywords as you.

-On this page, you will see your top competitors based on your ranking keywords.
+You will see your top competitors on this page based on your ranking keywords.
 Check the common keywords to see which blogs or websites you share the most keywords with.